 CATT in R2-2200300 [3] propose send an LS to RAN1 asking to delete the duplicated parameters, srs-PosResourceSetId associated with ueTxTEG-ID and update the value range of maxNumOfUE-RxTEG.

 Ericsson in R2-2201066 [13] propose send an LS to RAN1 requesting about the resolution of the angular grid, in zenith and azimuth, over which the relative power of PRS Resources should be reported.
+Further, it provides configurable quantization levels that RAN2 can review and confirm if that is ok.
+If from RAN2, it is agreeable the conformed values can be sent to RAN1.

 2.5.2 Discussion